w3c/document-services/README.md

 5. Displaying information in a side-panel widget.
 6. Displaying information in a floating, dockable widget.
 7. Displaying information in the form of a document comment which can annotate a selection of document content.
 8. Displaying information in a generated report about the document which the end-user can navigate to from or within the word-processing application.
+Such reports could contain hyperlinks which, if clicked upon, highlight and scroll to selections of document content.
-9. Providing response data in the form of dialogue-system content, perhaps utilizing a communication channel which supports hyperlinks which, if clicked upon, could highlight and scroll to selections of document content.
+9. Providing response data in the form of dialogue-system content, perhaps utilizing a communication channel which supports hyperlinks which, if clicked upon, highlight and scroll to selections of document content.